-10-year-old singer Souparnika Nair wowed the Britain's Got Talent judges this weekend.
+10-year-old singer Souparnika Nair wowed the Britain's Got Talent judges at this year's auditions.

 But it wasn't the youngster's first time performing on TV.